 - Greenstick: The bone bends and breaks only on one side.
 This break is commonly observed in children.

 If you have a tear or cut in your skin, tissue and/or muscle, you may need laceration repair, which includes cleaning, preparing and closing the wound.
-Our medical providers can offer treatment for these types of injuries during our Walk-in clinic, Same Day Clinic or on Saturday morning clinic hours.
+Our medical providers can offer treatment for these types of injuries during our regular office hours.